-One of the studies that we took into account was conducted by Harvard School of Public Health, Kettering University and Northeastern University and showed that raised palm support was associated with less wrist extension and lower applied forces to the mouse pad.
+In general, wrist rests can help prevent wrist injuries by lifting your wrist and therefore decreasing the harmful extension.
+One of the studies that support this statement was conducted by Harvard School of Public Health, Kettering University and Northeastern University and showed that raised palm support was associated with less wrist extension and lower applied forces to the mouse pad.
 Participants also reported less musculoskeletal discomfort when using a support.
-You can read more here.
+You can read the full study here.

-Applying the pressure to the underside of the wrist, or carpal tunnel to be more precise, and compressing the tissues, slowing down blood supply...
+- Applying pressure to the underside of the wrist (carpal tunnel) and compressing the tissues, therefore slowing down blood supply

-Fixing your wrist position, which causes additional stress for your wrist as you are forced to move the mouse by rotating/flexing your wrist instead of using your whole arm and shoulder (larger, stronger muscles)
+- Fixing your wrist position, which causes additional stress for your wrist as you are forced to move the mouse by rotating your wrist instead of using your whole arm and shoulder (larger, stronger muscles)

-And that's why Carpio reinforces that pressure from the wrist to the lower palm (thenar and hypothenar part), so actually, it's a palm rest rather than a wrist rest, and lifts your wrist for about a centimeter to reduce the harmful extension.
-Also, it moves/glides together with your hand and enables the arm and shoulder motion.
+That's why Carpio reinforces pressure from the wrist to the lower palm (thenar and hypothenar part), so actually, it's a palm rest rather than a wrist rest.
+Also, it glides together with your hand to decrease the wrist deviation and enables the arm and shoulder motion.